Compare ETS

 By 2025: Reduction in carbon emissions per unit of GDP of 18% compared to 2020 levels (14th Five-Year Plan)

-By 2030: Peak CO2 emissions; reduction of CO2 emissions per unit of GDP by over 65% from 2005 levels (‘1+N’ policy framework; updated NDC)
+Before 2030: Peak CO2 emissions; reduction of CO2 emissions per unit of GDP by over 65% from 2005 levels ('1+N’ policy framework; updated NDC)

-By 2060: Carbon neutrality (‘1+N’ policy framework; updated NDC)
+Before 2060: Carbon neutrality (‘1+N’ policy framework; updated NDC)

 Size & Phases

 There are currently no specific phases for the Chinese national ETS.
-The current rules only apply to the first and second compliance periods, which cover 2019 to 2020 and 2021 to 2022.

-The national ETS is estimated to have had a cap of ~4,500 MtCO2 in 2019 and 2020; and ~5,000 MtCO2 in 2021 and 2022.
+The national ETS is estimated to have had an annual cap of ~4,500 MtCO2 in 2019 and 2020, ~5,100 MtCO2 in 2021 and 2022, and ~5,200 MtCO2 in 2023.

 Power sector (including combined heat and power, as well as captive power plants of other sectors).
 Compliance obligations are currently limited (see ‘Enforcement’ section).